Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 Like most people, you have turned to the World Wide Web to learn how to look after your dog.

-Unfortunately, this often leads you down the path towards those who enjoy fleecing as much money, from as many people, as they can.
+Unfortunately, this often leads you down the path of those who enjoy fleecing as much money from as many people as possible.

 You must be careful, or you might get dodgy information about raising a Pomeranian from a fake Pomeranian blog.

-A fake dog blog is a blog created SOLELY to bring in lots of money via advertising and affiliate payouts.
+A fake dog blog is created SOLELY to bring in lots of money via advertising and affiliate payouts.

-Blogging for profit has become incredibly popular over the last 10 years, particularly in niches including: cooking, home and garden, pets and survival gear.
+Blogging for profit has become incredibly popular over the last ten years, particularly in niches including cooking, home and garden, pets, and survival gear.

-However, the pet blogging niche went through the roof a number of years ago after the Internet started bragging about how lucrative and simple the space really is.
+However, the pet blogging niche went through the roof several years ago after the Internet started bragging about how lucrative and simple the space is.

 What Does a Fake Pomeranian Dog Blog Do?

-A fake Pomeranian blog takes the articles from this site and sometimes other sites, copies and rewords them.
+Fake bloggers take the articles from this site and sometimes other sites, copy, and reword them.

-The people doing this usually have not seen a Pomeranian dog in the fur, often English is not their first language and things usually get very muddled during the translation.
+The fake bloggers doing this usually have not seen a Pomeranian dog in the fur.
+English is often not their first language; things usually get very muddled during translation.

 Why Should People Regard Them as "Fake?"

-Fake comes in a range of levels when attempting to compare blogs within this niche.
+Fake bloggers come in various levels when comparing blogs within this niche.

-You can have: super-duper (the king of fakes); very fake, somewhat fake and sort-of-kind-of fake.
+You can have: super-duper (the king of fakes), very fake bloggers, somewhat fake bloggers, and sort-of-kind-of fake bloggers.

 Now to examine the fake aspect.
 Here’s the rundown (from the most deplorable to the least).